hwingu/1028-project/content/posts/blogpost.md

 While it definitely did render a more ppt-ish slide in the example above, I've tried many more tests but most of the slides doesn't really match the prompt or looks straight up broken.

-If you want to try out the lora, here's the [link](https://1drv.ms/u/s!App0pCtSTbcBgak1XhOgCLd5K4tkVA?e=Ko3baa)
+If you want to try out the lora, here's the [link to download](https://1drv.ms/u/s!App0pCtSTbcBgak1XhOgCLd5K4tkVA?e=Ko3baa).
 ## Things I haven’t tried yet

 1. Supercharging the project using GPT-4 and maybe automating it